usgs/landslides-mLS/README.md

 Clauset, A., Shalizi, C.R. and Newman, M.E., 2009.
 Power-law distributions in empirical data.
 SIAM review, 51(4): 661-703.
 DOI:10.1137/070710111

+Guzzetti, F., Malamud, B.D., Turcotte, D.L. and Reichenbach, P., 2002.
+Power-law correlations of landslide areas in central Italy.
+Earth and Planetary Science Letters, 195(3): 169-183.
+DOI:10.1016/S0012-821X(01)00589-1

+Stark, C.P. and Guzzetti, F., 2009.
+Landslide rupture and the probability distribution of mobilized debris volumes.
+Journal of Geophysical Research: Earth Surface, 114(F2).
+DOI:10.1029/2008JF001008

-Tanyas, H., Allstadt, K.E., and van Westen, C.J. (in prep) Quantitative estimation of the magnitude of landslide triggering events (for submission to Earth Surface Processes and Landforms).
+Tanyas, H., Allstadt, K.E., and van Westen, C.J. (in prep) New method for estimation of landslide-event magnitude based on large dataset of earthquake-induced landslides (for submission to Earth Surface Processes and Landforms).

+Van Den Eeckhaut, M., Poesen, J., Govers, G., Verstraeten, G. and Demoulin, A., 2007.
+Characteristics of the size distribution of recent and historical landslides in a populated hilly region.
+Earth and Planetary Science Letters, 256(3): 588-603.
+DOI:10.1016/j.epsl.2007.01.040